DANSI/blynk-server-original/README.md

         logs.folder=./logs

 + Maximum allowed number of user dashboards.
-This value can be changed without restaring the server. ("Reloadable" below).
+This value can be changed without restarting the server. ("Reloadable" below).

         user.dashboard.max.limit=10